|The Hole in Your Soul

 The death of a loved one creates a hole in the soul.
 A hurtful, empty place.
 An emptiness

 beyond mere words that seemingly screams to be filled.
-It aches to be filled with despair
+It aches to be filled with despair and

-that has penetrated deep into our soul?
+deep into our soul?

 Logic is the basis of the human thought process.
 Logic says that if you find a hole in the yard,

 Logic doesn't work with the soul.
 Logic is a physical thing.
-This void in our soul isn't
+This void in our soul isn't physical.

-doesn't work.

 Someone you love is gone and has taken a piece of your soul with them.
 Logic says the only

 cure is to find someone else's love to put in it's place.
 That doesn't work.
 Love someone, for

 that is a good thing.
 But that love won't fill the void left from a lost loved one.
 It merely fills a

 different place - not the void.

 So what can we do?
 How can we fill this void?
-This is where we have to let go of logic
+This is where we have to let go of logic and

-something else out.
+out.
 No, it doesn't sound logical, but throw out logic and see how this works.
 There is nothing

 you can put in it to fill that void, but if you take something out, the hole will eventually disappear.